cap-js/docs/plugins/index.md

   1.81 → 1.85 = 0.04 ms        @cap-js/sqlite - stmt.all SELECT json_object('ID',ID,'DraftAdministrativeData_Dr…
 ```

-Additional to the default console output, there are predefined kinds for exporting telemetry data to Dynatrace and Jaeger, with [SAP Cloud Logging](https://help.sap.com/docs/cloud-logging) to follow shortly.
+In addition to the default console output, there are predefined kinds for exporting telemetry data to Dynatrace and Jaeger.
+The [SAP Cloud Logging](https://help.sap.com/docs/cloud-logging) service is coming soon.

 Available for: